inetum-orleans/docker-devbox-ddb/docs/references/foreword.md

     And so on.

+All the features created possessed at least one configuration, `disabled`, which let you decide if you want to enable it or not.

-All the features created, if they are exposing configuration, such as `disabled`, will be organised under the name of the feature.
+Whether they are exposing more configuration or not, it will be organised under the name of the feature.

 ??? example "Example of docker"
     Example of [docker feature](docker#feature-configuration) configuration :